wp-plugins/quick-bar/readme.txt

 == Frequently Asked Questions ==

 = 1.
-What is a "quick bar" ? =
+What is a "quick bar" or "sidebar" ? =

-A quick bar is a dhtml popup used to display any content within a webpage, above the the page content.
+A quick bar or sidebar is a floating dhtml popup used to display any content within a webpage, above the the page content.
 It is normally used to show social media links, subscription forms, contact forms, promotions, etc

 = 2.
 The Quick Bar plugin is not working properly =

 Please check the wordpress version you are using.
 Make sure it meets the minimum version recommended by us.
 Make sure all files of the `Quick Bar` plugin are uploaded to the folder `wp-content/plugins/`

 = 3.
-What kind of contents can be placed in a quick bar? =
+What kind of contents can be placed in a quick bar (sidebar)? =

 You may  use the quick bar to display any type of contents such as social media icons, special promotions, subscription forms, contact forms  and much more.

 = 4.
-Can I display quick bar popup in specific pages only ? =
+Can I display quick bar popup (sidebar) in specific pages only ? =

 Yes, you can do this by using the shortcode provided from settings page.

 = 5.
 Can I create multiple quick bar popup boxes  for different pages ? =

-You need to purchase the premium version for having this feature.
+To create multiple quickbars (sidebars), you need to purchase the premium version.

 = 6.
 Where can i get the premium version ? =